yannbellot/free-framer-components/README.md

 **Generate an infinite number of textures, Perlin noise, color and distortion effects in Framer without coding !**

-Figleaf is a package of 2 components allows the designer to create graphic elements and textures close to those found in nature.
+Figleaf is a package of 3 components allows the designer to create graphic elements and textures close to those found in nature.

-* Perlin component allows the generation of textures using different Perlin noise functions.
+* Perlins component allows the generation of textures using different Perlin noise functions.

-* Filter component allows you to create adjustable random visual effects: Perlin animated visual distortions, variation of the hue, saturation, brightness, opacity, contrast, invert, sepia, grayscale and blur.
+* Colors component allows you to create adjustable random color variation effects of the hue, saturation, brightness, opacity, contrast, invert, sepia, grayscale and blur.

+* Distortions component allows you to create adjustable Perlin visual distortion effects.

 Figleaf allows the creation of graphic forms and textures of an infinite richness.